crmcog/sf-cog/docs/misc/1-start.md

 We are thankful to each one of them for their time invested in improving the end result.

-## Buy Content for Commercial Use
+## Supporting Us

-- Content on the website is available for personal or commercial use - no attribution required.
+- Content on the website is available for personal use - no attribution required.
 Please consider supporting us if you have benefited from our work on [Patreon](https://www.patreon.com/crmcog)
-- Consider supporting content creators by buying third-party presentation artefacts and videos.
-The information is available in the 'More Info' links specified against the content available for sale.
+- Consider supporting content creators - more information is available in the 'More Info' links within specific chapters/lessons.